Home > Home Organization > Home Organization Tips > What to Do with Your Belongings After Decluttering

 Thrift Stores

-Thrift stores are a perfect place to start if you’re looking to donate.
-There are national thrift stores with donation drop-off centers like Goodwill and Salvation Army, but be sure to check out any locally-owned secondhand stores as well!
-If you have clothes, furniture, toys, or household items like dishes and decor lying around that you no longer use, consider donating them.
+Local thrift stores are a perfect place to start if you’re looking to donate.
+There are national thrift stores with donation drop-off centers like Goodwill and Salvation Army, but make sure to check out what local secondhand stores will accept too!
+If you have unused clothes, furniture, toys, or household items like dishes and decor lying around, consider donating them to people in need.
+Keep in mind some stores may have limits on seasonal items like donating winter clothes during the summer or vice versa, so be sure to check what items the stores will accept seasonally.

 Churches

-Churches often accept donations of gently used items.
-Sometimes, they may ask for specific items like coats or toys, but you may also be able to donate other household items as well.
-Call around to some churches in your local area to see what they’re currently accepting!
+You can also donate to churches, which often accept donations of gently used items.
+Sometimes, they may ask for specific items like coats or toys, but they may also accept other household items as well.
+Call around to see what churches in your local area are currently accepting donations!

 Local Charities

-Many local charity and nonprofit organizations will accept gently used items like clothing, toys, books, furniture, electronics, housewares, and more.
-If you have a pet, many humane societies will even accept toys, water and food bowls, pet carriers, leashes, and collars.
-The best way to find out what items charities are accepting is to give them a call or check their websites.
+Many local charities and nonprofit organizations will accept gently used items like clothing, toys, books, furniture, electronics, housewares, and more.
+If you have a pet, many humane societies will even accept old toys, water and food bowls, pet carriers, leashes, and collars.
+The best way to find out what items charities are accepting is to give them a call or check their websites before dropping off—they may be looking for items you haven’t thought about.

 Give Away

-Similar to donating, reaching out to your friends and family to see if they may need anything is a great way to get rid of decluttered things.
-Let them know what you’re getting rid of and ask if they’re interested in any of it.
+Similar to donating, reaching out to your friends and family to see if they need anything is a great way to get rid of decluttered things.
+Let them know what you’re getting rid of and ask if they’re interested.
 You may have multiple items that a friend or family member could use!
+Alternatively, online sites like Freecycle allow you to list items for free to be shipped to those in need.
+You can even create a post in your community Facebook group indicating you have free items for anyone wanting them.

 Search Form Find an Extra Space Storage facility near you